lineality/Online_Voting_Using_One_Time_Pads/README.md

 	-

 ## Formal and informal 'parties'
+	-

+## data handling policy:
+	- function-equation data
+vs.
+	- values
+	vs.
+	- instructions? (separate from functions?)
+	Types of 'state'? (as in values being odd in lambda-calc?)

 ## Forms of democracy and types and structures of elections:
 - forms of decision making in history from 'the decline and rise of democracy' book